catinsurance/IsaacBlueprints/docs/tutorials/crash_course/item_pools.md

 	|rottenBeggar|Rotten Beggar Pool for all modes|

 ## :modding-repentogon: Custom Item Pools
-With REPENTOGON, inside the `Name` variable when defining an Item Pool, you can insert any name you wish and that item pool shall be registered.
-You can list your items as per usual, as well as have a use for using `Id` instead of `Name` for item entries in order to add vanilla items to your custom pool.
+With REPENTOGON, you can insert any `Name` you wish to register a new item pool.
+You can list your items as per usual, and can use `Id` instead of `Name` for item entries in order to add vanilla items to your custom pool.

 You can fetch the unique ID of your item pool with Lua using [Isaac.GetItemPoolIdByName](https://repentogon.com/Isaac.html#getpoolidbyname).
 From there, you can treat it like you would any other item pool ID for fetching collectibles.